 Culture, Society and Health

-At the end of the course the students will be able to:
+By the end of the course, students will be able to:

-Identify social determinants of health.
+- Identify the social determinants of health.

-Understand how health and illness are socially constructed.
+- Understand how health and illness are socially constructed.

-Understand people without prejudice, considering their physical, psychological, and social aspects, and ensuring respect for their opinions, beliefs and values.
+- Understand people without prejudice, considering their physical, psychological and social aspects and ensuring respect for their opinions, beliefs and values.

 Suggested readings will be provided at the end of each class